-- Make safe choices keep personal information like name or school private and never agree to meet up with someone you only know online. - It's okay to say no to people online you are in control.
+- It's akay to say no to people online you are in control.
 If someone says or does something that makes you feel uncomfortable, you never have to do something just because an online friend has told you to - Always tell an adult if anyone or anything online makes you worried, upset or uncomfortable.